SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 * SD Card Reader is not supported and be disabled to save power.

 ### Wi-Fi
-* The Wi-Fi Card this Laptop uses is `Atheros qca9377`.
-Since it is not supported natively, and there are none kexts to enable this card on macOS, We can't use this card on MacOS and I don't think it'll get supported in the duture.
+* The Wi-Fi Card this Laptop uses is `Atheros QCA9377`.
+Since it is not supported natively, and there are none kexts to enable this card on macOS, We can't use this card on MacOS and I don't think it'll get supported in the future.
 * The Best Choice will be to Replace current Card with BCM94352HMB which has WiFI+BT, or BCM94360HMB Which Supports MacOS natively.

 ## Changelog